 This cohort driven program promotes peer-to-peer learning and mentorship opportunities with the shared goal of improving Berkeley Library services and spaces.
 Fellows are expected to foster connections between the Library’s ecosystem and undergraduate communities by delivering peer-to-peer services in either the Makerspace or as a Library Research consultant.
-Fellows are empowered to become library champions and contribute to the vision for the Center for Connected Learning.
+Fellows are empowered to become library champions and contribute to the vision for the renovation of Moffitt Library.

 Contact the Instruction Services Division with inquiries about the Undergraduate Library Fellowship Program.

 Applications for the 2022-23 Library Undergraduate Fellowships closed on April 8, 2022.
 Please check back for a link to next year’s application.

 Claire (she/her) is a third-year student studying business administration.
 As a Makerspace Fellow, Claire’s excited about gaining design skills through technologies that will enrich learning experiences.
 In her free time, she loves to cook, watch sports, and go outdoors.

 Lily (she/her) is a senior studying English.
 As a Research Fellow, Lily is excited to help her peers navigate the research process and learn more about the field of librarianship.
 When not on campus, you can find Lily working as a park guide at Eugene O'Neill National Historic Site.

 Ava (she/her) is a second year studying chemistry.
 She hopes to encourage her peers’ creativity in the Makerspace to pursue fun and interesting projects both in conjunction and separate from classes.
 In her free time, Ava enjoys sewing, embroidering, watching horror movies, and spending time outside.